 That said, if you want to teach at the university level, you are far more apt to get a position as a lecturer.
 In fact, growth in this sector is steady.
 And as tenured professors in universities retire, they are replaced by those on the tenure track.
-These lead to openings for lecturers – “trickle-down” is not just in economics.
+These lead to openings for lecturers and adjunct instructors – “trickle-down” is not just in economics.

 So if you are ready to start your job search, check out the tips below, followed by a sample cover letter for a lecturer position.

 Senior Certified HR Professional & Career Coach

 You can find openings for university lecturers (also called adjuncts) in a couple of ways:

 - Most universities post openings on their websites.
 If you want to stay in a specific geographic area, this would be the place to begin.

 - Several job boards, such as Indeed, have categories for higher education and have a lot of postings for colleges and universities of all sizes.